Guikingone/MeiliSearchBundle/doc/command.md

 bin/console meili:warm test
 ```

-This command allow to load documents into a specific index thanks to `DataProviders`.
+This command allow loading documents into a specific index thanks to [DataProviders](data_provider.md).

 ## Clearing the search result cache